Why Facilities Matter in Material Handling Manufacturing

-Consider a turnkey design/build firm like Handling Specialty who have offices and two plants that cater to custom material handling solutions for multiple industries.
-With several projects on the go at all times, a dynamic material handling company requires the space and the talent to work on multiple jobs at once.
-In the office you’ll want to find their sales, engineering, marketing, purchasing, parts and services, installation and quality assurance departments.
+Consider a turnkey design/build firm like Handling Specialty, which has offices and two plants that cater to custom material handling solutions for multiple industries.
+With several projects on the go at all times, a dynamic material-handling company requires the space and the talent to work on multiple jobs at once.
+In the office, you’ll want to find their sales, engineering, marketing, purchasing, parts and services, installation and quality assurance departments.
 Project managers, operations, shipping and logistics, safety, HR, accounting and other departments will live in a cohesive environment where they can communicate with one another on all projects.

 A Sales Department: who knows the material handling industry intimately and can supply case studies that follow your specific needs to make your project a success.

-Engineering Department: Who have developed material handling solutions for your requirements and listen to your input.
+Engineering Department: We have developed material handling solutions for your requirements and are listening to your input.

-Purchasing Department: Who have an impressive list of brands to pull from when buying parts for your projects.
+Purchasing Department: That has an impressive list of brands to pull from when buying parts for your projects.

-Parts & Services Department: Who are skilled in supporting your specific, custom equipment needs.
+Parts & Services Department: Are skilled in supporting your specific custom equipment needs.

-Quality Assurance Department/Safety: Who bring the very best to the forefront when working on your project to keep quality high and safety top of mind.
+Quality Assurance Department/Safety: Bring the very best to the forefront when working on your project to keep quality high and safety top of mind.

 Project Managers: Who are experienced in multiple industry builds and will put your project above all others.

-Operations Department: Who are embedded in their processes and confidently oversee ll operations on the shop floor and beyond.
+Operations Department: Who are embedded in their processes and confidently oversee all operations on the shop floor and beyond.

 Shipping & Logistics Department: Who have prepared and shipped their products all over the world on trucks, trains, planes, and ships.

-Blast & Paint Booths: Who are run by competent professionals trained to NACE and SSPC specifications.
+Blast & Paint Booths: Are run by competent professionals trained to NACE and SSPC specifications.

-Trades: Who are trained in their respective fields to weld, build hydraulics, run electrical and program equipment to function as intended.
+Trades: Are trained in their respective fields to weld, build hydraulics, run electrical and program equipment to function as intended.